FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Conclusion

 \section{Conclusion}

-We presented FedBiCross, a personalized one-shot federated learning framework for non-IID medical data.
-By identifying that teacher disagreement causes near-uniform soft labels under heterogeneous distributions, we proposed client clustering based on model output similarity to form coherent sub-ensembles, and bi-level optimization to learn adaptive cross-cluster weights.
-Experiments on four medical imaging datasets validated that FedBiCross significantly outperforms existing methods, demonstrating that addressing teacher conflicts through clustering and controlled cross-cluster knowledge utilization is essential for OSFL in medical scenarios.
+We presented FedBiCross, a personalized one-shot federated learning framework for non-IID medical images.
+By identifying that conflicting client predictions weaken soft labels under heterogeneous distributions, we proposed client clustering based on model output similarity to form coherent sub-ensembles, bi-level optimization to learn adaptive cross-cluster weights, and personalized distillation to adapt cluster-level models to individual clients.
+Experiments on four medical imaging datasets validated that FedBiCross consistently outperforms existing methods across different non-IID degrees, demonstrating that addressing teacher conflicts through clustering and controlled cross-cluster knowledge utilization is essential for OSFL on medical images.